Support with resolving problems

 Complain about a local authority service or department including Social Care

-Formal complaints about council services must be made within twelve months of the incident.
+Formal complaints about council services must be made within 12 months of the incident.
 Complaints will be acknowledged within three working days and investigated in accordance with the county council’s policy.

 Complain about an education setting (schools, colleges, nurseries, early years providers)

 If you wish to make a complaint about a school or any other education setting you must follow their complaints policy.
-Policies may be found via the Local Offer or directly from the school.
+Policies may be found via the links on the Local Offer website or directly from the education setting.

 Complain about a health service

 NHS England is responsible for purchasing primary care services such as GPs, dentists, pharmacists, optical services and some specialised services, and should be contacted to make a formal official complaint:

 For secondary care including hospital treatments, emergency care and some community services, like district nursing, contact your local Clinical Commissioning Group:

 Complain about an external, independent agency or provider (group, club, charity or other) that you have found on the Local Offer